 August 1, 1973: Hong Kong, China – 2:29 PM

 They always picked on him because he was the weakest in their tai-chi class.
 Usually, he was able to avoid getting beat up by simply avoiding them, but other times, he hid behind his best and only friend, Cho Lin Zhang, the best student in the class.
-Janyu has seen him fight three other kids in their class blindfolded and still win.
+Janyu had seen him fight three other kids in their class blindfolded and still win.

 He put on his glasses once he got the tape on just right.
 "Oh..." he whimpered.
 "Why do I have to be so weak and pathetic?"

-"At least I'm not afraid of bees like some of those bullies" Janyu chuckled when a bee landed next to him.
+"At least I'm not afraid of bees like some of those bullies," Janyu chuckled when a bee landed next to him.
 Janyu let the insect crawl on to the palm of his hand and he stared at it as its wings fluttered but never took off.
 "I don't know why people would avoid such incredible creatures."

 The bee flew away soon enough and Janyu decided that it was time to take care of some of the crops while his father was at the market in the city.
 He took the hose and filled some buckets with water.
 He carried them out and started watering the plants.
-He covered about half of them when a strange beeping sound drew him back to the house.
+He covered about half of them when a strange beeping sound drew him back towards the house.